Fixel-Institute/BRAVO/docs/usage.rst

 .. warning::

-  BrainSense may show 0.0Hz as sensing frequency in **Past Therapy** tab because GroupHistory doesn't always maintain good storage of the BrainSense Frequency.
+  Recording may show 0.0Hz as sensing frequency in **Past Therapy** tab because GroupHistory doesn't always maintain good storage of the Frequency.
   It is typically accurate in Pre-visit Therapy and Post-visit Therapy tab.

 Electrode Impedance Heatmap